rsyncOSX/mydocsy/content/en/docs/advanced/Snapshots.md

 In RsyncUI, even if all snapshots are marked for deletion, the first and last snapshots are not deleted.

-**Note:** Snapshot functionality is not available in a rsync daemon setup.

 ### Definition of a Snapshot:

 A snapshot is a saved state or backup of data at a specific point in time.
 Each snapshot is synchronized with the local catalog at the time of creation.